i5possible/tdd/Readme.md

 - Parking lot has capacity

 ### Tasking List
+- should act the same as parking lot
 - should failed when parking car in a full parking lot when has only one parking lot
 - should failed when parking car and all parking lots are full
 - should parking car more than one parking lot capacity when has two parking lot
+- should parking boy pick up car wherever the car is parking
 - should failed when parking car in one parking lot and pick up in another parking lot
-- should parking boy pick up car wherever the car is parking
 - should failed when pick up car in wrong parking lot
 - should succeeded when pick up car in right parking lot

 ## Section 3

 ### Requirement
+- should act the same as parking lot
 - A smart parking boy will park to the parking lot which have more capacity.
 - When the capacity is the same, he will park by parking lot order.